 POPULATION AND SAMPLING

-All teachers who served in 93 indigenous primary schools throughout Malaysia (MOE, 2019b) were the population in this study because they had the same characteristics (Creswell & Creswell, 2018) working in the same type of schools (cluster).
+All teachers who served in 93 indigenous primary schools throughout Malaysia (MOE, 2019b) constituted the population in this study because they had the same characteristics (Creswell & Creswell, 2018) working in the same type of schools (cluster).
 All indigenous primary schools were divided into three zones, namely (a) the Eastern Zone (b) the Central Zone, and (c) Southern Zone.
 14 schools in the Southern Zone, were utilized to conduct a pilot study.
 Another 79 schools located in the Eastern and Central Zone were used for the actual study.
 The sample selection used multistage cluster sampling because such sampling was suitable to rearrange large and scattered population (Creswell & Creswell, 2018; Babbie, 2015).

 The determination of the number of samples involved based on the recommendations of Cohen et al. (2018) through a sample size determination table.
 Based on the proposed tabular summary, the sample size of 491 to 503 people was sufficient with a confidence level of 90% and a confidence interval of 3% for a population of 1437 people.
 Nevertheless, the researchers intended to obtain 10% (50 samples) of more than the prescribed sample rate (a) as an effort to obtain a comfortable sample size to overcome the situation in case of incomplete data probability if the questionnaire was not fully answered (Hair et al., 2019), (b) a large sample provided high reliability in survey-type quantitative studies (Cohen et al., 2018), and (c) the larger the sample size, the greater the level of confidence and reliability as well as the high accuracy rate for inferential statistical analysis (Creswell & Creswell, 2018; Fowler, 2014).
 Therefore, a sample size of 518 responses was used for this analysis.